AdityaMehta2006/stats_project_26/LITERATURE_REVIEW.md

 1. **Integration.** Few accessible tools bring macro-factor, volatility, and cointegration analysis together for an arbitrary, user-chosen asset.
-2. **Interpretation.** Statistical output (p-values, persistence, z-scores) is opaque to non-specialists; we add a grounded natural-language explanation layer.
+2. **Interpretation.** Statistical output (p-values, persistence, z-scores) is opaque to non-specialists; we add a grounded natural-language explanation layer, constrained to explain rather than compute and audited against the figures it was given.
-3. **Actionability.** We reframe each detected anomaly as a ranked *opportunity* with a transparent severity and confidence, rather than a static report.
+3. **Actionability.** We reframe each detected anomaly as an *opportunity* and then go one step further: the signals are **fused** into a single verdict, weighted by each detector's own statistical reliability (cointegration p-value, regression R², sample size).
+Conviction *falls* when detectors disagree, and dissenting signals are displayed rather than averaged away — the aggregation stays legible instead of becoming another opaque score.

 Our contribution is an integrated, explainable **opportunity-detection dashboard** that operationalises the anomaly literature on live data.

+**Acknowledged limitation.** The inferential claims are not yet fully hardened.
+In particular the pairwise cointegration sweep runs C(n,2) tests without a multiple-comparisons correction (Benjamini–Hochberg being the natural remedy), the monthly regression uses OLS standard errors where Newey-West HAC errors are appropriate given autocorrelated residuals, and the pair signals are generated in-sample.
+These are known, scoped, and next in the work plan.

 ---